xiawenwen49/DeepIS/README.md

 @inproceedings{deepis_wsdm20,
-title={DeepIS: Susceptibility Estimation on Social Networks}, author={Wenwen Xia and Yuchen Li and Jun Wu and Shenghong Li}, booktitle={Proceedings of the Fourteenth ACM International Conference on Web Search and Data Mining (WSDM '21), March 8--12, 2021, Virtual Event, Israel, year={2021}
+title={DeepIS: Susceptibility Estimation on Social Networks}, author={Wenwen Xia and Yuchen Li and Jun Wu and Shenghong Li}, booktitle={Proceedings of the Fourteenth ACM International Conference on Web Search and Data Mining (WSDM '21)}
+year={2021}
 }
 ```